MischaU8/yumyum/unsorted/alternate-duplicate-faces_LOf1xs_U8Ng.md

 yum yum
-Floyd here with a quick look at the alternate duplicate command with faces and plasticity to use the alternate duplicate command with faces start by selecting the faces you'd like to work with then use the keyboard shortcut alt
+Floyd here with a quick look at the alternate duplicate command with faces in Plasticity to use the alternate duplicate command with faces start by selecting the faces you'd like to work with then use the keyboard shortcut alt